-When my children acted out, which was always worse around holidays, traumaversaries, starting or ending school..., when I wasn't so frustrated at them I could scream, I pulled them in.
+When my children acted out, which was always worse around Holidays, Traumaversaries, Starting or Ending school Birthdays..., when I wasn't so frustrated at them I could scream, I pulled them in.
 I reminded myself that they were terrified.
 This was life or death to them, and they couldn't really handle change or added stress (this has gotten better as they healed).
 Even my bio kids reacted this way, just not to this extreme.

-I also tried to remind myself that they were SCARED and punishment for something that was out of their control was not just mean, it was pointless.
+I also tried to remind myself that they were SCARED and punishment for something that was out of their control (Chap.
+2 Discipline vs. Behavior Problems), was not just mean, it was pointless.
 What they needed was to feel safe and loved.
 That meant I couldn’t take away all fun stuff (even though I wanted to!!!)

 We went back to line of sight supervision, time ins instead of time outs, removed as many overwhelming events as possible (not just avoiding throngs of hyper children in places like sporting events and the park, but also the grocery store and Sunday School).
-Yes, there were things I could do nothing about (school/ daycare), but I could talk to the teachers and minimize as much stress as possible.
+Yes, there were things I could do little about (school/ daycare), but I could talk to the teachers and minimize as much stress as possible.

 When stress was high, my kids’ life was like being in the FAIR Club (our family discipline method ), but without actually being in the FAIR Club.

-I used calming techniques a LOT.
+I used Calming Techniques a LOT.

 A lot of time I screwed up.
 I lost my cool.
 I gave up.
 Then I did a lot of Caring for the Caregiver because this is HARD WORK.
 I forgave myself, which was REALLY HARD.
-I put on my big girl panties, tried to find the joy, apologized to my child for not keeping them safe, and started over.
+I put on my big girl panties, tried to Find the Joy, apologized to my child for not keeping them safe, and started over.